Generic selectors

 Rob: McGrath?

 Jonathan: McGrath, yeah.
 And he was in negotiations with the LA school district for a while.
-His plan was that he would sell them fruits and vegetables, beautiful, organic, fruit and vegetables, totally at cost.
-The district did the math and even being essentially giving stuff at cost, with no profit, with no bonus for the land, with no paying for the shipping, it was still going to be two or three times as much as it would’ve been to get the same vegetables from Mexico.
+He planned that he would sell them fruits and vegetables, beautiful, organic, fruit and vegetables, totally at cost.
+The district did the math, and even being essentially giving stuff at cost, with no profit, with no bonus for the land, with no paying for the shipping, it was still going to be two or three times as much as it would’ve been to get the same vegetables from Mexico.

 Usually people who are in my position say they could all cook fresh food and vegetables for much cheaper than the processed foods that everybody buys.
-That if we taught people how to cook they’d be able to eat delicious, fresh, nutritious things.
+If we taught people how to cook, they’d be able to eat delicious, fresh, nutritious things.

 But that’s patronizing, because if you are earning $20,000 a year and you do have two kids to support, and you are working those hours to do that, when you come home from your job you don’t want to spend two hours on a stove, and that’s for hobbyists like you and me.